-If I love my job and would do it for life if there were benefits.
+I love my job and would do it for life if there were benefits.
 I'm doing my best to remain in the field, but do worry about needing a job with benefits for when I have a child of my own.
-I know several teachers who left EI due to lack of benefits (mainly health insurance) It would also be nice if we got paid for child absences...Some families cancel frequently taking up space in our schedules so even reimbursing providers for 1 student cancellation per month would be helpful.

-LE It's such a terrific field!
+I know several teachers who left EI due to lack of benefits (mainly health insurance) ....
+It would also be nice if we got paid for child absences...Some families cancel frequently taking up space in our schedules so even reimbursing providers for 1 student cancellation per month would be helpful.
+EI Provider ff It's such a terrific field!
 I wish I didn't have to worry about funding my retirement and finding health insurance - these are the only downsides.
+JJ - EI Provider

-The insurance - EI Provider does not give regular increases for reimbursement so while cost of living increases, our wages and reimbursement do not.
-There are people leaving the profession due to the lack of increase in pay and if it continues, they are going to have a shortage of therapists and an increase in children who are not receiving the services they need.
+Early intervention is a widely underpaid area of work.
+The state does not give regular increases for reimbursement so while cost of living increases, our wages and reimbursement do not.
+There are people leaving the profession due to the lack of increase in pay and if it continues, they are going to have a shortage of therapists and an increase in children who are not receiving the services they need. - El/ECSE Related Service Provider

-It is very sad that I make less now per hour than I made in 1995when I started in EI.
+It is very sad that I make less now per hour than I made in 1995 when I started in EI.
 There is a reason no one wants these jobs.
 The money is terrible once you take out mileage, toys that need to be bought, paperwork and all bills and PP [private pay] insurance.
 There are many people in their late 50s and 60s that will retire soon.
 Not sure what this will do to EI.
-33
+55